Spomky-Labs/otphp/doc/QA.md

 ### The Problem

-Storing the secret should be enough.
+If you use TOTP, storing the secret should be enough.
 However if you store only that information, you will have troubles if your application security policy evolves:

 * You decide to increase the number of digits from `6` to `8`.
 * You decide to change the hashing algorithm from `'sha1'` to `'sha256'`.